Fajar-RahmadJaya/KeyTik/README.md

 KeyTik Pro version is available at Gumroad at $20 for lifetime purchase.
 Check out KeyTik Pro at:
 - KeyTik Pro: https://fajarrahmadjaya.gumroad.com/l/keytik-pro

 First 10 purchase is 50% off, [Click here](https://fajarrahmadjaya.gumroad.com/l/keytik-pro/KeyTikPro) to get the discount.
+Get the discount before its gone!

-### Pro Version Feature
+### My Plan for the Pro Version
+- Additional UI for file openers.
+- Additional UI for auto clicker.
-- Additional UI for auto clicker, screen clicker, files opener.
+- Additional UI for screen clicker.
+- Full macro.
+Combining auto clicker, screen clicker, keyboard remap, files opener, in a single profile.
 - Possibly AI integration.
+- Upcoming KeyTik update will be implemented on KeyTik Pro first.
+Including:
+   - Instead of "Add Another Row" or "Add Shortcut Row" button to add key mapping or shortcuts, use + instead on separator between mapping.
+   - New automation tool, make specific program window always on top.
+   - New automation tool, OCR translator.
+Much like snipping tool but it will translate the chosen screen.
+   - Macro recording.
+Record any input and simulate it.

 ### Why You Choose Pro Version
 - Support the developer.
 - More feature than the regular version.
+- Get early access for the upcoming KeyTik update.

 <br>